 To access the alias and the properties of the object it refers to, you need the Read right to the alias name and the Read right to the properties of the object it refers to.

-See also "Object"; "Creating Leaf Objects" and "Cautions When Deleting Alias Objects" in Chapter 1 of Supervising the Network.
+See also "Object"; Creating Leaf Objects and Cautions When Deleting Alias Objects in Supervising the Network.